 Turning Point Addiction Treatment organization

 Professor Dan Litman is the team leader.
-He’s one of the experts in addiction therapy.
+He’s one of the experts in addiction therapy and how to stop gambling.
 We also have Dr. Matthew Frye.
 He’s an addiction specialist.

 About the gambling hotline

 Turning Point also looks after the National Online Gambling Helpline.
-The counselors take calls from alcohol and drugs and drug diversion program besides gambling.
+The counselors take calls from alcohol, drug, and drug diversion programs besides gambling.
+According to gambling addiction statistics, 96% of gambling addicts also meet the criteria for another disorder.
 You can find a full list of hotline numbers here.

 Why some callers don’t accept a referral